 1. Jerónimos Monastery

-The Manueline stonework here — twisted columns carved with maritime ropes and artichoke leaves, a two-story cloister open to the sky — is unlike anything else in the city.
+The Manueline stonework here — twisted columns carved with maritime ropes and artichoke leaves, a two-story cloister open to the sky — is unlike anything else in the city, and places Jerónimos among the greatest monasteries in Portugal shaped by the Age of Discovery.
 The tombs of Vasco da Gama and poet Luís de Camões sit in the lower nave; the scale of the main arch stops you in the doorway.
 Budget at least 90 minutes.

 The card functions as a pre-paid ticket and bypasses the ticket-purchase queue, which wraps around the building by 10:00 AM in peak season.
 It does not skip the security or entry-access line.
 In summer, cardholders can still wait 30–45 minutes to get inside.